chrislopresto/ember-freestyle/README.md

 ## Using Ember Freestyle Within an Addon

-When using Ember Freestyle within an addon, you will need to tell teh build where to search for code snippets as follows:
+When using Ember Freestyle within an addon, you will need to tell the build where to search for code snippets as follows:

 ##### ember-cli-build.js